SanjanaBankar/SanjanaBankar/README.md

 ## 🚀 About Me
-👨‍💻I'm a third-year student with a passion for exploring the intersection of technology, data science, machine learning and storytelling 🧑‍🎓
+👨‍💻I'm a third-year student with a passion for exploring the intersection of technology, data science, machine learning, and storytelling.

 🔍I'm currently working on areas like deep learning and Generative AI.